Ninad100/Passbook/README.md

 9. Pass these cropped images to OCR .
 10. store the result of OCR in file.

+There is one algorithm called "CLAHE" which can be applied on the image before performing OCR to get the improved results.
+But according to my knowledge it gives better results for handwritten data.
+But this can be single addition made to the pipeline.

 This is perfect ML/DL pipeline to extract the results from the passbook input.